imranismail/relayman/README.md

 ## Non Goals
 - Replayability
-- Endpoint security (your operations team should make the `/events` endpoint an internal API)
+- Endpoint security (your operations team should make the `/events` endpoint an internal API to prevent malicious actors from producing event)
 - Socket authentication (this was built primarily to tackle UI updates, so we don't pass any sensitive data other than pointers)

 ## Usage